martinjanas/Sensum/instructions.md

 ## FAQ

-1. DirectX SDK Error while installation:
+1. DirectX SDK Error while installation:<br>
  1.1 [S1023 Error](https://docs.microsoft.com/en-us/troubleshoot/windows/win32/s1023-error-when-you-install-directx-sdk) Fix by Microsoft:

    >To resolve this issue, you must uninstall all versions of the Visual C++ 2010 Redistributable before installing the June 2010 DirectX SDK.
 You may have one or more of the following products installed: